American Roaches Identification Guide

 +

-They typically enter through cracks in foundations, gaps around doors and windows, or by hitchhiking in grocery bags, cardboard boxes, or drains.
+They enter through cracks in walls, gaps around doors and windows, or through drains.
+They can also come in with boxes and bags.

 Are American roaches dangerous?